 When a customer is upset:

-• Avoid jumping to conclusions or assuming their feelings before they finish speaking
+- Avoid jumping to conclusions before they finish speaking

 2. Show That You Care and Understand

-Customers want to feel valued, not just heard!
+Customers want to feel valued, not just heard.
 Show empathy by acknowledging their frustration and offering support.
-Even a recent study found that nearly 50% of customers prefer speaking with agents who show empathy.
+According to PwC, 50% of customers switch brands after just one bad experience.

 3. Focus on Solutions Instead of Saying ‘No’